Last updated on January 4th, 2022

 A Legend About the Rock’s Origin

 A plaque on the sea wall beside Siwash Rock and a First Nations legend recounted in a book describe the significance of the rock to the earlier people living in the area.
 The First Nations are the indigenous people of British Columbia.
 The Squamish are the First Nations people that live and own land in the area near Stanley Park.

 The plaque tells us that the stack is “an impenetrable monument to Skalsh the Unselfish”.
 Skalsh was a legendary chief.
 According to the plaque, Skalsh was turned to stone by Q’uas the Transformer as a reward for his unselfishness.

-Another story about the rock’s origin is told in a book by a famous poet and performer named E. Pauline Johnson (Emily Pauline Johnson), who is also known simply as Pauline Johnson.
+Another story about the rock’s origin is told in a book by a famous poet and performer named E. Pauline Johnson (Emily Pauline Johnson).
+She is also known simply as Pauline Johnson and by her Indian name of Tekahionwake.
 She lived from 1861 (or 1862, according to some reports) to 1913.
 In her book, she says that she was told the tale by a First Nations friend.
 Pauline’s father was a Mohawk chief and her mother was English.

 Johnson’s book is called Legends of Vancouver and was published in 1911.
 Her story is not the same as the one on the plaque, but like that tale it tells us that a man was turned to stone as a reward for thinking of other people instead of himself.